-Bylaws must be read at two council meetings that are open to the public that take place on separate days.
-The bylaw must be approved by a majority of the council and at the end of the process is formally adopted by a resolution of council.
+Bylaws must be read at two council meetings, that are open to the public and that take place on separate days.
+The bylaw must be approved by a majority of the council and at the end of the process, formally adopted by a resolution of council.

 Refer to the Municipal Bylaw Processes Guidebook to learn more about creating and amending bylaws.

 How are the sample bylaws to be used?